 “We are pleased to welcome the highly-regarded and newest addition to the Firm’s Real Estate Department.
-Tom’s esteemed and specialized legal career provides the opportunity for Glaser Weil to expand its various transactional capabilities offered to our clients,” said Peter M. Weil, Chair of the Firm’s Real Estate Department.
+Tom’s esteemed and specialized legal career provides the opportunity for Glaser Weil to expand its various transactional capabilities offered to our clients,” said Peter M. Weil, Glaser Weil's Managing Partner.

 Hanley focuses his practice on advising investors, lenders, property owners, and developers in all aspects of purchases, sales, financings, lease agreements, and joint ventures.
 He has counseled clients on hundreds of properties ranging from office and retail to multifamily, and mixed-use projects.